andrew henderson menu

 Certainly, there’s a lot to like about Portugal.

-The cost of living is low here and the locals enjoy a laid-back lifestyle.
+The cost of living is low in this country and the locals enjoy a laid-back lifestyle.
 Lisbon, the capital, is the second-oldest capital city in Europe, and the country’s whimsical architecture and friendly locals are hard to beat.

 But is it the right place for you?